syt2/zotero-addons/README.md

 ```

 > [!note]
+> This will use [Bumpp](https://github.com/antfu-collective/bumpp) to prompt for the new version number, locally bump the version, run any (pre/post)version scripts defined in `package.json`, commit, build (optional), tag the commit with the version number and push commits and git.tags.
+Bumpp can be configured in `zotero-plugin-config.ts`; for example, add `release: { bumpp: { execute: "npm run build" } }` to also build before committing.
+>
-> In this template, release-it is configured to locally bump the version, build, and push commits and git.tags, subsequently GitHub Action will rebuild the plugin and publish the XPI to GitHub Release.
+> Subsequently GitHub Action will rebuild the plugin and use `zotero-plugin-scaffold`'s `release` script to publish the XPI to GitHub Release.
+In addition, a separate release (tag: `release`) will be created or updated that includes update manifests `update.json` and `update-beta.json` as assets.
+These will be available at `https://github.com/{{owner}}/{{repo}}/releases/download/release/update*.json`.

 #### About Prerelease

-The template defines `prerelease` as the beta version of the plugin, when you select a `prerelease` version in release-it (with `-` in the version number), the build script will create a new `update-beta.json` for prerelease use, which ensures that users of the regular version won't be able to update to the beta, only users who have manually downloaded and installed the beta will be able to update to the next beta automatically.
-When the next regular release is updated, both `update.json` and `update-beta.json` will be updated so that both regular and beta users can update to the new regular release.
+The template defines `prerelease` as the beta version of the plugin, when you select a `prerelease` version in Bumpp (with `-` in the version number).
+The build script will create a new `update-beta.json` for prerelease use, which ensures that users of the regular version won't be able to update to the beta.
+Only users who have manually downloaded and installed the beta will be able to update to the next beta automatically.

+When the next regular release is updated, both `update.json` and `update-beta.json` will be updated (on the special `release` release, see above) so that both regular and beta users can update to the new regular release.

 > [!warning]
 > Strictly, distinguishing between Zotero 6 and Zotero 7 compatible plugin versions should be done by configuring `applications.zotero.strict_min_version` in `addons.__addonID__.updates[]` of `update.json` respectively, so that Zotero recognizes it properly, see <https://www.zotero.org/support/dev/zotero_7_for_developers#updaterdf_updatesjson>.